Search results for

 By

-The Google Pixel 8 series is powered by a new semi-custom processor called Tensor G3.
+The Google Pixel 8 series, including the new Pixel 8a, is powered by the company’s latest semi-custom processor, the Tensor G3.
 As the name suggests, this is Google’s third-generation smartphone chip, and, as you would expect, the new model provides notable upgrades on the previous generation Tensor G2.

-However, the company didn’t spend much time discussing the Tensor G3 during the launch.
-So, let’s get into what’s new with Google’s Pixel 8 processor and see how it performs compared to the competition.
+However, the company didn’t spend much time discussing the Tensor G3 during the Pixel launch.
+So, let’s get into what’s new with the processor and see how it performs compared to the competition.

 Google Tensor G3 processor specifications